AJ-AI1/ai-case-study/README.md

 # ai-case-study

-# Title - how company responds to problems using AI technology.
+# Title - company use of AI technology.

 # Table of Contents
 ## 1. Overview and Origin